Llanelli

-Name

-Spelling
+Toponymy

 The anglicised spelling “Llanelly” was used until 1966, when it was changed to Llanelli after a local public campaign.
-It remains in the name of a local historic building, Llanelly House.
-It should not be confused with the village and parish of Llanelly, in south-east Wales near Abergavenny.
+It remains in the name of a local historic building, Llanelly House, and this is sometimes confused with the village and parish of Llanelly, in south-east Wales near Abergavenny.

-Llanelly in Victoria, Australia was named after this town of Llanelli, using the spelling current at that time.
+Llanelly in Victoria, Australia. was named after the town of Llanelli, using the spelling current at that time.

 History

 The beginnings of Llanelli can be found on the lands of present-day Parc Howard.
 An Iron Age hill fort once stood which was called Bryn-Caerau (hill of the forts).
 Evidence suggests there were five hill forts from Old Road to the Dimpath.
 During the Roman conquest of Wales it is unknown whether the area of Llanelli was part of the Silures tribe or the Demetae tribe.
-There is evidence of a Roman camp near St Elli shopping centre but it is unknown when it was built, and it was completely abandoned shortly after construction either due to the Romans thinking the area was completely worthless or due to a raid by either rebellious local Britons or an Irish raid.
-During the post-Roman period, the area of Llanelli may have been heavily populated with Pagans as there's evidence of a pagan worship church under the Saint Elli church, it may have had frequent raids from Brycheiniog and Dyfed in order to Christianise the area to which it would eventually fall into Dyfed.
-During the early medieval period, it is said a saint named Elli, or Ellyw, who in legend is the son or daughter of King Brychan established a church on the banks of the Afon Lliedi, it's also mentioned that one of Brychan’s daughters Tydfil was murdered by Pagans, these possibly could have been the Pagans from Llanelli at the time during a raid.
+There is evidence of a Roman camp near St Elli shopping centre.
+It is unknown when it was built, and it was completely abandoned shortly after construction either due to the Romans thinking the area was completely worthless or due to a raid by either rebellious local Britons or an Irish raid.
+During the post-Roman period, the area of Llanelli may have been heavily populated with Pagans as there's evidence of a pagan worship temple under the Saint Elli church, it may have had frequent raids from Brycheiniog and Dyfed in order to Christianise the area to which it would eventually fall into Dyfed.
+During the early medieval period, it is said a saint named Elli, or Ellyw, who in legend is the son or daughter of King Brychan established a church on the banks of the Afon Lliedi.
 The original church would have been a wooden or partly stone, thatched structure.
 According to early Welsh transcripts, the church of Carnwyllion, i.e. the mother church of the cwmwd, was at Llanelli.
 The current St Elli's Church dates from the 14th century although extensive restorations were completed in 1911.